 Things you love about partner or kids

 Let’s be real, some days your patience will run thin and you’re just not feeling your family.
 But if you have a spread like this to look to, you’ll at least get over the crummy mood you may be in at that moment as you’re reminded of the better qualities of your partner and kids.
-Also, helps you to think about the little things you may take for granted, so actively thinking about it and writing it down would do you good. (via Pepper and Twine)
+Also, helps you to think about the little things you may take for granted, so actively thinking about it and writing it down would do you good.
+And nice, bold hand lettering definitely helps the message hit home. (via Pepper and Twine)

 Can’t forget about everyone’s birthdays!
-Keep track with a cute themed tracker like this. (via @bujo_blossoms)
+Log them with a cute themed tracker like this. (via @bujo_blossoms)

 Having a spread with important phone numbers in your bujo is a great back up to when your phone runs out of battery.
 Good ole’ fashioned pen and paper record ensures you’ll still have the key info available to get in touch with your contacts. (via Christina 77 Star)